CoinFabrik/scout-soroban-examples/multisig/README.md

 3. **Execute Transaction** .
 After the transaction has been generated and approved, use the `execute_transaction()` function to carry out the transaction.

 **Remove Owner or Add Owner**.
-If there is a need to delete or add an owner, both `remove_owner()` and `add_owner()` functions can be called.
-Signatures of the users are collected, and depending on the verdict, an owner is either removed or added.
+Whenever there is the need to add or remove an owner, current members should vote on it by calling `approve_owner_adittion` or `approve_owner_removal`.
+Every time a member invokes one of these functions, a verification will be done to check whether the removal or the addition has reached the minimum amount of signatures required to be executed.
+If the required confirmations have been, indeed, reached these functions will take care of calling the internal methods `add_owner` or `remove_owner` respectively.

 ## Security Review